arseniisemenow/cpp-simple-navigator/materials/topics-list.md

-# Topics list
+# Topics List

 Hello, School21 student! 😉

-To help you navigate through the material, we have prepared a list of topics that you will learn in this project.
+To help you navigate through the material, we have prepared a List of topics that you will learn in this project.

 We will learn: